 In my work with nonprofit teams, I am repeatedly impressed with the array of terrific volunteer programs that support nonprofit missions; that positive impression swells when I observe smart risk management practices in volunteer recruitment and supervision.
-Earlier this year I experienced first hand the positive message that a clear, compelling volunteer training transmits to a brand-new volunteer.
+I experienced first hand the positive message that a clear, compelling volunteer training transmits to a brand-new volunteer.
 That experience led me to wonder, how are trends in volunteerism affecting the risk profile of nonprofits?

 Do a Doubletake on Your Volunteer Risks

 There’s little doubt that for many nonprofits, volunteer programs are a key focal point when it comes to risk management.
 The types of risks associated with volunteer service vary, from personal safety risks, to data privacy concerns, reputation risk, youth protection, and labor law, to name a few.
 The NRMC team explores the myriad risks and plentiful rewards of volunteer service in our eBook, No Surprises: Harmonizing Risk and Reward in Volunteer Management—5th Edition.